apcamargo/ictv-mmseqs2-protein-database/README.md

 # ictv-mmseqs2-protein-database

 This repository contains instructions to generate a MMSeqs2 protein database with ICTV taxonomy.
+This database was not benchmarked.
+For taxonomic assignment of viral genomes you can try [geNomad](https://github.com/apcamargo/genomad).

 ## Dependencies: